 Survey Data Range: In S-57, the attribute SUREND is not mandatory for M_QUAL.
 In S-101, the complex attribute survey date range, sub-attribute date end, is mandatory for Quality of Bathymetric Data.
 In order to optimise the S-57 to S-101 conversion process, Data Producers should ensure that the attribute SUREND is populated with appropriate values, if available, on all M_QUAL Meta Objects for their S-57 datasets (for example, where the seabed is likely to change over time).
 If this is not done, survey date range, sub-attribute date end will be populated as empty (null) during the automated conversion process.

 Technique of Sounding Measurement: While the S-57 attribute TECSOU is an allowable attribute for M_QUAL in S-57 data, the corresponding S-101 attribute technique of vertical measurement is prohibited for Quality of Bathymetric Data.
 If it is considered important to retain this information when converting to S-101, Data Producers should remove TECSOU from M_QUAL and may populate it on the individual features (wrecks, obstructions etc) as required.
-Alternatively, an S-101 Meta Feature Quality of Survey may be manually encoded.
+Alternatively, an S-101 Meta Feature Quality of Survey may be manually encoded (see clause 2.2.3.2).

-Bathymetric Data Quality and Dataset Compilation Scale: In S-101, Quality of Bathymetric Data is not mandatory for data at smaller than 1:700000 maximum display scale.
-M_QUAL will be converted to Quality of Bathymetric Data at all scales during the automated conversion process, however Data Producers may consider removing these features from converted S-101 data at smaller than 1:700000 maximum display scale, or utilising attribute data assessment value 2 (assessed (oceanic)) as appropriate.
+Bathymetric Data Quality and Dataset Compilation Scale: In S-101, Quality of Bathymetric Data is not mandatory for data at smaller than 1:700000 optimum display scale.
+M_QUAL will be converted to Quality of Bathymetric Data at all scales during the automated conversion process, however Data Producers may consider removing these features from converted S-101 data at smaller than 1:700000 optimum display scale, or utilising attribute data assessment value 2 (assessed (oceanic)) as appropriate.

 Survey reliability